People power: Large-scale

 April Carter, leading scholar on grassroots action and peace studies, identifies three advantages with the strategies of people power protests:It reflects how those engaged in strikes, demonstrations and occupation of key buildings, and facing down armed security forces, see themselves: the people rising against oppressive rulers; it links the idea of resistance to the idea of democracy, which is the goal of the mass protests; it suggests the central strategy (conscious or intuitive) behind such peaceful revolts: that rulers can be toppled when the ruled refuse to obey them any longer.

-Notable examples
+20th-century examples

-The Philippines (1986)
+Philippines (1986)

-Also known as the EDSA revolution, this instance of people power was a series of demonstrations which took place in Manila between February 22nd and 25th 1986.
-Protesters expressed contempt towards the incumbent President Ferdinand Marcos after allegations of widespread corruption and persisting internal issues — including a prevalent economic disparity and a worsening recession.
-The ESDA’s revolution had the ultimate goal of overthrowing the Marcos dictatorship and replacing it with a new political structure.
-Ultimately, this example of people power is regarded as a success in achieving the goals of the movement, signified by the fall of the Marcos’ dictatorship and his subsequent exile to Hawaii in 1986.
-In his place, the revolutionary government led by Corazon Aquino was installed, electing Aquino as the eleventh president of The Philippines.
+Also known as the EDSA Revolution, this instance of people power was a series of nationwide demonstrations centred on Epifanio de los Santos Avenue in Manila between February 22 and 25 1986.
+Protesters expressed contempt toward the incumbent, authoritarian President Ferdinand Marcos after allegations of widespread corruption and persisting internal issues — including a prevalent economic disparity and a worsening recession.
+The EDSA Revolution had the ultimate goal of overthrowing the Marcos dictatorship and replacing it with a new political structure.
+Ultimately, it is regarded as successful for achieving that goals of the movement, as the regime fell and saw the Marcos family flee to exile in Hawaiʻi.
+In his place, the revolutionary government led by Corazon Aquino was installed, with Aquino succeeding as the eleventh President, and the subsequent promulgation of a new constitution.